 How Do Diplomats Know What They Know?: Expertise and Authority in Europe’s...

 To grasp how the European Union exercises power around the world we must first understand how EU diplomats produce knowledge about the world.
 Questions around what diplomats do or ought to know vex policy-makers too, as foreign services at national and EU levels alike compete to generate high-value diplomatic expertise.
-To comprehend the long-term directions of the diplomatic profession in Europe, we must therefore examine what counts as expert knowledge Europe’s diplomacies: whose expertise succeeds and whose fails there, why and how this happens, and with what consequences.
+To comprehend the long-term directions of the diplomatic profession in Europe, we must therefore examine what counts as expert knowledge in Europe’s diplomacies: whose expertise succeeds and whose fails there, why and how this happens, and with what consequences.

 These questions are particularly fascinating in the context of EU diplomacy—both the Union’s external relations and the intra-EU diplomacy among the member states.
 This is so because EU diplomacy is a uniquely trans-national professional field to which there are no close equivalents elsewhere.
 In Brussels, individuals must combine a solid grasp of the Union’s infamously complex regulations with a sharp sense of the city’s peculiar social milieu.
 Brussels can therefore illuminate the knowledge-intensive character of diplomatic work more broadly.